jdconley/argon2themax/README.md

 ```

 ## Typical Usage
-You should use Argon2TheMax at startup time of your service that is hashing
+You should use Argon2TheMax on your service instances that are responsible for hashing
 passwords.
+To get the most accurate measurements, you should run the `getMaxOptions()`
-It should also be ran when your system is otherwise idle.
-It is
+function for the first time while your system is idle.
+It is very CPU and memory
-very CPU and memory intensive and may temporarily use up to 4GB RAM if it
+intensive and may temporarily use up to 4GB RAM if it is available.
-is available.

-In its simplest usage you just speciy the max time (in milliseconds)
-that you want to spend hashing things.
-It will take a while, trying various
+Calculating the optimal hash options will take a while, as argon2themax tries various
-Argon2 options and spit back an option class that takes as close to your
+Argon2 options and spits back an option class that will let you hash passwords
-specified max time, without going over.
-This allows you to decide how much
+in close to your specified max time, without going over.
+This allows you to
-time you want to devote to hashing and verifying passwords.
-Choose the biggest
+decide how much time you want to devote to hashing and verifying passwords.
-number that won't upset your users.
-250ms is reasonable, but up to one
+Choose the biggest number that won't upset your users.
+100ms (the default) is reasonable,
-second might even be tolerable in high security scenarios.
+but up to one second might even be tolerable in high security scenarios.

 ```ts
 // TypeScript / ES7